THE FIRST LETTER OF ST. JOHN

 17 All iniquity is sin.
 And there is a sin unto death.

-19 We know that we are of God, and the whole world is seated in wickedness.
+19 We know that we belong to God, and the whole world is under the power of the evil one.